How to Write a Powerful College Application Essay

 Revise the College Application Essay

 Once the first draft is finished, the next step is revision.
 Revision is crucial to improving each draft and creating the best possible final essay.
-Sometimes it can feel embarrassing to read back old work, but it’s better to go through that process to end up with a strong final essay.
+Sometimes it can feel embarrassing to read back old work, but it’s better to go through that process to end up with a final essay that’s strong.

-A tried and true revision method is to read the essay aloud.
+One tried and true method of revision is to read back the essay aloud.
 This strategy works to help catch any wording or grammar that isn’t natural.
-If the essay doesn’t flow when reading it aloud, then the admissions board members may also have trouble reading it.
-Reading the essay aloud will ensure it’s also written in a unique voice.
+If the essay doesn’t flow when reading it aloud, then the admissions board member may have trouble reading it as well.
+Reading the essay aloud will ensure it’s written in a unique voice as well.

 Another method of revision is asking for a peer review.
 Invite a friend, family member, or trusted adult to read and critique the work.
 Ask them to look out for any grammatical errors, but also ask them to make sure that the argumentative flow makes sense.
 If the reviewer says that they don’t hear a strong voice in the paper, then it’s time to write a new draft that’s more genuine and authentic.